thap2331/hybrid_search_with_recency/README.md

 Before you begin, ensure you have the following installed:

 - [Docker](https://docs.docker.com/get-started/get-docker/): To run the containers.
+- Create .env file.
+You can copy .env.example as .env
 - Embedding access:
   - AWS Bedrock or OpenAI API key for embedding generation.
+  - Note: If you would like to use OpenAI API for embedding generation, copy api key to .env file.

 ## Setup